Bricktech2000/Notes/notes/conventions.md

 horizontal rules are occasionally used to separate a whole file in different sections

-each page has one title case first-level heading, which must correspond to the file name. occasional subsequent first-level headings must be preceded by a horizontal rule
+each page has one title-case first-level heading, which must correspond to the file name. occasional subsequent first-level headings must be preceded by a horizontal rule

-file names are all lowercase and apostrophes and diacritics are removed
+file names are all lowercase and apostrophes and diacritics are removed from them

 box titles are generated with <https://lingojam.com/BoldTextGenerator>